mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 P\left( \theta_{j}  \mid \theta_{1}, ..., \theta_{j-1}, \theta_{j+1}, ..., \theta_{p}, \mathbf{y} \right)
 $$

 Rather than 1 sample from $p$-dimensional joint, we make $p$ 1-dimensional samples.
 The process is repeated until the required number of samples have been generated.
 It is common to ignore some number of samples at the beginning (the so-called burn-in period).
+Thinning can also be used — i.e. keeping every kth sample of the Markov Chain.
 Formally, the algorithm is:

 1. Initialize $\mathbf{\theta}^{(0)} = (\theta_{1}^{(0)}, \theta_{2}^{(0)}, \ldots, \theta_{p}^{(0)})$
 2. for $j = 1, 2, \ldots$ do:<br/>